shyneforce/audio-analysis/docs/guides/index.md

 # Welcome to "DIY Call Recognizer" in Ecosounds Analysis Programs

+File to be called <DIY_CallRecognizersUsingAP.md>.

 **Analysis Programs** is a command line program to analyse long-duration audio-recordings of the enviornment.
 The AnalysisPrograms.exe (abbreviated here on in to AP) contains many sub-programs, one of which is the ability to write your own call recognizers.